kontent-ai/delivery-sdk-net/docs/Using-the-Image-transformations.md

                                     .Url;
 ```

-For list of supported transformations and more information visit the Kentico Delivery API reference at <https://docs.kontent.ai/reference/image-transformation>.
+For list of supported transformations and more information visit the Kontent.ai delivery API reference at <https://docs.kontent.ai/reference/image-transformation>.